IBM/CAST/docs/source/cast-big-data/csm-event-correlator.rst

 The port on the server running the CSM REST daemon.
 This port will be used to connect by the `.send_ras;` utility.

-NOTE: This will eventually have a default value of `4213`
+.. attention:: In a future release `4213` will be the default value.

 data_sources
 ************